open-mesh-mirror/doc/open-mesh/UsingBatmanGit.rst

 With the help of some git voodoo the master branch is merged with this branch in the folder: net/batman-adv/.
-If you wish to merge the latest master branch changes into the linux branch you need to [[batman-adv:SubmittingLinux\|pull the newest changes in master from the batman-adv.git]] repository.
+If you wish to merge the latest master branch changes into the linux branch you need to :doc:`pull the newest changes in master from the batman-adv.git </batman-adv/SubmittingLinux>` repository.